Soft Footprints Travel Guides

 Korčula Old Town Defensive Tower at Dusk.

-The bells from Saint Mark’s help with the timing.
-When they ring in the late afternoon, it is a reasonable signal to move toward the water side, find the cooler path, and see how many times you want to walk it before the sun is gone.
+The bells from St Mark’s provide a useful signal.
+When they ring in the late afternoon, start moving towards the waterfront, find the cooler outer path and allow enough time to walk sections of it more than once before the sun disappears.

 Picture of Ian Howes